-These tools can be used to guide decision making for service delivery to students who are Deaf or Hard of Hearing.
+These tools can be used to guide decision making for service delivery to students who are Deaf or Hard of Hearing (DHH).

 Educational Impact Matrix

-This tool helps determine appropriate service delivery times.
+This tool helps teams discuss appropriate service delivery times.

 Assessment Resource Guide

 Secondary Transition Guide

-This tool helps collect important data for determining a student's transition needs.
+This tool helps collect important data for discussing a student's transition needs.

 Early Childhood Planning Guide

-This tool helps determine if a young child is reaching appropriate benchmarks.
+This tool helps teams discuss whether a young child is reaching appropriate benchmarks.